CombineCommunity/Feedbacks/README.md

 ## Scheduling

 Threading is very important to make a nice responsive application.
-A Scheduler is the Combine way of handling threading by switching portions of reactive streams on dispatch queues, or operation queues or RunLoops.
+A Scheduler is the Combine way of handling threading by switching portions of reactive streams on dispatch queues, operation queues or RunLoops.

-The declarative syntax of Feedbacks allows to alter the behavior of side effects by simply applying modifiers (like you would do with SwiftUI to change the frame for instance).
+The declarative syntax of Feedbacks allows to alter the behavior of a System by simply applying modifiers (like you would do with SwiftUI to change the frame for instance).
 Modifying the scheduling of a side effect is as simple as calling the `.execute(on:)` modifier.

 ```swift
 Feedbacks {